zophos/ip_lockout/README.md

  * Detecting break-in attemption and automatic blocking associate with iptables
  * Supports multiple log files and protocols
  * Distributed hosts can manage as aggregated subnets
- * Supports stand-alone mode and filter mode
+ * Supports standalone and filter modes
- * No any gems is required
+ * No any extra gems is required

 ## Requirements

  * Ruby 1.9.3 or higher
- * iptables (on stand-alone mode)
+ * iptables (on standalone mode)

-**The stand alone mode of this script requires root privilege to read system logs and operate iptables**
+**The standalone mode of this script requires root privilege to read system logs and operate iptables**

 ## Files